-When a software update is available, a yellow clock icon appears at the top of the Controls screen.
+When a software update is available, a yellow clock icon appears at the top of the touchscreen.
 There are three ways you can install software updates:

 - Touch the yellow clock icon to display the scheduling screen, which prompts you to select a time to install the update (Set For This Time) or install it now (Install Now).
 Once scheduled, the yellow clock icon changes to a white clock icon until the update begins.
 At any time before the update begins, you can touch this clock icon to reschedule the update.

 - Touch Software Update Available to navigate to the scheduling screen, as mentioned above. to determine if an update is available for your vehicle.
 If available, touch

 - Start updates using the Tesla mobile app.

 There are two phases to a software update:

 - Download phase: During this phase, the new update is sent wirelessly to the vehicle.
 If a software update is available but cannot be downloaded because the vehicle is not connected to Wi-Fi, the top of the touchscreen displays a yellow download icon.
 The next time the vehicle connects to Wi-Fi, the download occurs automatically.
 When the download is in progress, the download icon turns green.
 Although you can drive while the software update is downloaded, doing so can interrupt the download if your vehicle loses the Wi-Fi connection.
 When the software update is fully downloaded and ready to install, a yellow clock icon displays at the top of the touchscreen.